 How far from Bangkok or civilization?

-Suphan Buri city is around 120 km from Bangkok.
-There are regular buses and van service (120 Baht) to various destinations in Bangkok.
+Suphanburi city is around 120 km from Bangkok.
+There are regular buses and van service to various destinations in Bangkok.
 Buses and vans also run to Kanchanaburi (100 km) and Ayutthaya (80 km).
-For destinations further afield Don Muang airport is only an hour's drive away.
+For destinations like Chiang Mai you can take the overnight bus which leaves at 8 p.m. and arrives at 7 a.m. in Chiang Mai for less than a thousand baht.
+If you would like to travel further afield, Don Muang Airport is only an hour's drive away.
+The train from Bangkok is very cheap for a third class ticket and only a 3.5 hour trip.

 What's the place like for nightlife, eating out etc?

-There is plenty of entertainment, most of it Thai style - movie theatres, 3 night clubs, numerous live music venues and a scattering of bars and karaoke bars - so staying out late isn't a problem!
-A couple of places have pool or snooker tables and, since CTH, live football at the weekend.
+There is plenty of entertainment, but most of it Thai style - movie theatres, three night clubs, numerous live music venues and a scattering of bars and karaoke bars - so staying out late isn't a problem!
+A couple of places have pool or snooker tables and live football on TV at the weekend.
 There are however no girlie bars, the closest thing would be coyote dancers in the nightclubs.
-Suphan Buri FC was also promoted to the Thai 1st division last season, so the home matches are always good entertainment, and attract a good crowd.
+Suphanburi FC are a Thai second division club at the moment, so the home matches are always good entertainment, and can attract a decent crowd.

 How much to rent a house or basic apartment?

-Basic one bedroom apartments start at 2000 a month plus bills.
-Better 2-room apartments range from 4000 - 6000.
-A better option is a semi-furnished 2/3 bedroom townhouse which can be had for 3500 - 4000 per month plus bills.
+Basic one-bedroom apartments start at 4,000 a month plus bills.
+Better two-room apartments range from 5,000 - 8,000.
+A better option is a semi-furnished 2/3 bedroom townhouse which can be had for about 7,000 per month plus bills.
+It's very difficult to find a suitable house for a family though.

 Shopping malls, department stores?

-A few years ago there was only a Tesco Lotus and one small shopping mall.
-However, in the last few years Homepro, Robinson's, Thai Watsadu, and most recently Big C have all opened their doors here.
+Years ago there was only a Tesco Lotus and one small shopping mall.
+However, in recent times Homepro, Robinson's, Thai Watsadu, and Big C have all opened their doors here.
 There is also an abundance of 7-11s.
 The malls are virtually the only source of anything resembling farang food.
+The Tesco Lotus Mall has a Major Cineplex which plays movies in English but you must check the show time for the English versions.

 How is mobile / internet coverage?